bow-swift/nef-editor-server/README.md

 ## ⚙️ How to generate a Playground Book?

-nef has been migrated to FP and modularized in [version 0.6](https://github.com/bow-swift/nef/releases/tag/0.6.0); it lets us use nef as a library and takes advantage of its features in the backend.
+nef has been migrated to FP and modularized in [version 0.6](https://github.com/bow-swift/nef/releases/tag/0.6.0); we can use it as a library and take advantage of its features in the backend.
 We will focus on the functionality to create a [Playground Book](https://github.com/bow-swift/nef#-creating-a-playground-book) with external dependencies given a Swift Package.

 ### Client
 1. Users must be authenticated, use the **token** received after Sign In with Apple.
-2. Users sends a list of swift dependencies.
+2. Users sends a list of Swift dependencies.

 ### Backend
 1. The application validates the received token.
    - Verify the **signature** using the server's public key.
-   - Verify that the **iss** field contains the *client_id*.
+   - Verify that the **iss** field contains the `client_id`.
-   - Verify that the **time** is earlier than the exp value of the token.
+   - Verify that the **time** is earlier than the expiration date of the token.
 2. Build the Playground Book using nef, and return it compressed to the client.

 <details>